lgraubner/jquery-gmap/README.md

 infowindow.open(map, marker);
 ```

-You can also specify options inline.
-These options will override any other options!
+You can also specify options inline which will overwrite the default value and the value specified on initialization.
 You still have to initialize the map.

 ```HTML
 <div id="map" data-gmap-options='{"zoom":8}' data-gmap-coords="52.5075419,13.4251364" data-gmap-marker='[{"coords":"52.5075419,13.4251364"}]'></div>